 When a clinician is being shadowed by a researcher, the focus of the researcher's observation is the clinician.
 However, the researcher will be present when the clinician interacts with a patient or member of the patient's family.
-At the start of any such interaction the clinician will introduce the researcher to the patient/family member and seek their permission for the researcher to remain, explaining that the researcher is there to observe the clinician.
-If the patient/family member does not want the researcher present the researcher will withdraw.
+At the start of any such interaction the clinician will introduce the researcher to the patient/family member and anyone else present, and seek their permission for the researcher to remain, explaining that the researcher is there to observe the clinician.
+If the patient/family member or anyone else present does not want the researcher present the researcher will withdraw.
 This is a similar approach that was successfully developed with patient and public partners in our related study (HS&DR Project: 13/10/14 - Gate Keeping in Intensive Care, REC reference 15/WM/0025).
 The patient/family member can change their mind at any point without giving a reason and without prejudice.

-It is not possible to obtain individual consent from all patients and their families for the presence of a researcher conducting observation within a particular clinical area e.g. hospital ward / emergency department.
+It is not possible to obtain individual consent from all patients and their families or anyone else present for the presence of a researcher conducting observation within a particular clinical area e.g. hospital ward / emergency department.
 However, the study researchers will ensure that information about the study is displayed in all areas that the researcher is likely be working and he/she will be clearly identified as an observer.